CrispenGari/pneumonia-infection/README.md

     </tbody>
 </table>

+> We can see that the `mlp` model architecture took a lot of time to train for `20` epochs as compared to the `lenet` architecture.
+This is because of the total number of trainable parameters it has which are more that the ones that `lenet` has.

 These models have different model parameters, in the following table we are going to show the model parameters for each architecture.

 <table border="1">